justincpresley/ndn-hydra/docs/src/examples.rst

 .. code-block:: bash

-    $ cd hydra # inside root directory
+    $ cd ndn-hydra # inside root directory
     $ python3 ./hydra/main/main.py -rp <repo-prefix> -n <node-name> -s <sid>

 - *repo_prefix* : The registered-multicast group prefix for all under repo.
-All should be ran with the same prefix. (example: /hydrarepo)
+All should be ran with the same prefix. (example: /hydra)
 - *node_name* : A unique, per node, name.
 Remains constant through restarts. (example: node1)
 - *sid* : A session id.
 Always unique, create new on restart. (example: 2c4f)

 **5. On a seperate terminal, run all client interactions**

-Client needs to also be in the root directory :literal:`cd hydra`.
+Client needs to also be in the root directory :literal:`cd ndn-hydra`.
 Running :literal:`python3 ./client/main.py` will help you see all choices you have.

 * Insertion